-Question: Does the concept of non-destructive testing as mentioned in Annex I section 3.1.3 also cover visual examination?

-Consequently, section 3.1.3 in Annex I is not applicable to personnel undertaking "visual testing" as dealt with in EN 473:2000.
+Question Does the concept of non-destructive testing as mentioned in Annex I Section 3.1.3 also cover visual examination?
+Answer No. Consequently, section 3.1.3 in Annex I is not applicable to personnel undertaking "visual testing" as dealt with in EN ISO 9712:2012.
+Reason Note [x]